 Description: When adding a Description, remember that this is what will be displayed when you're looking under the parent record; therefore, it should be as relevant as possible.

 Sales Person: The Sales Person is whoever takes overall responsibility of the Opportunity.
-Please note that different users of the CRM can still be set Recalls against the Opportunity - by setting a Sales Person, it just helps people internally know who has ownership of this sale.
+Please note that different users of the CRM can still be set Tasks/Recalls against the Opportunity - by setting a Sales Person, it just helps people internally know who has ownership of this sale.

 Type: The Opportunity Type should help categorise the sales Opportunity.
 The Type can be selected from a drop-down and this is configurable if you have the correct level of authority within the CRM.